sasanarakkha/study-tools/anki-decks/special-fields.md

 <h1>Add-on special fields</h1>

-This add-on make things easier when you update Anki decks
+This add-on makes updating Anki decks smoother.
+Please use it only if you have a very old version of the deck and are experiencing difficulties with updating it.
+By default it is easier without this add-on.

 Open **Anki > Tools > Add-ons**